jordiguirao92/AI_DL_UPC_Project/README.md

 #### Option B - Using Docker & Docker Compose
 - Install Docker in your computer.
 You can follow the steps in this link: https://docs.docker.com/desktop/#download-and-install
 - Install Docker Compose in your computer.
-You can folloe the setps in this link: https://docs.docker.com/compose/install/
+You can follow the setps in this link: https://docs.docker.com/compose/install/
 - If you use GPU install Docker requirements to let Docker use computer GPU in the container.
 You can install requirements using the following link: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker
 - Now you have your project environment ready.
 Continue with the [preparation of dataset](#prepare-dataset-steps).